-Policy Rules Database
+Policy Rules Database (PRD)

-The PRD simplifies the interpretation of all programs by creating a common structure and a common terminology.
-It culls eligibility information into one simple-to-use database that describes policy rules in plain English and boils the complex program design down to a common set of logical or numeric fields.
+The primary purpose of the Policy Rules Database is to simplify the interpretation of all programs by creating a common structure and a common terminology.
+The Policy Rules Database culls eligibility information into one simple-to-use database that describes policy rules in plain English and boils the complex program design down to a common set of logical or numeric fields.